jfisherd/SBA-4-Task-Management-App/README.md

         Input for date field must be formatted correctly, placeholder text and label to show example Allow user to Enter any status they want, however will still default to overdue when due date passes

-    Attempt to use semantic HTML and ARIA to allow full navigation on a screenreader.
-Add a jump to main content feature to screenreaders can get right to reading the tasks already on the list.
+    Use semantic HTML and ARIA to allow full navigation on a screenreader.
+    Add a jump to main content feature so screenreaders can get right to reading the tasks already on the list.